Revised: 01/27/2026

 Preview tab

-The Preview tab is where you can see what your phase will look like to applicants.
+The Preview tab shows applicants what your phase will look like.
 Here you can verify that your branching logic works as expected.

 JSON Editor tab

-This shows the phase in JavaScript Object Notation format.
-This is helpful to review a full phase if you are familiar with JSON text.
+This shows the phase in JSON (JavaScript Object Notation) format.
+This is helpful for reviewing a full phase if you are familiar with JSON.
 If not, don’t worry, you won’t need to use the JSON Editor tab.

 Forms cannot be edited from the JSON editor.
 The page will be read-only.